Jembe/jembe/docs/quickstart.rst

         # all __init__ parameters whose name
         # does not start with an underscore (_)
         # will be state variables
-        # and they must have type annotation
+        # and they must been annotated with type
         def __init__(self, name: str = "World"):
+            """
+                State variable "name" is avaiable in this component as ''self.state.name'' without any need to explicitly
+                set it in __init__ method.
+            """
             super().__init__()

 .. code-block:: python
     :caption: myproject/pages/__init__.py

     # add at the end of the file
+    # to enable application to find your
+    # newlly crated @jmb.page
     from .hello_world import HelloWorld

 .. code-block:: jinja